API Reference

 Utility functions for AST analysis and sorting logic.

 This module provides the core analysis functions for the pylint-sort-functions plugin.
-It includes functions for:
+Refactored from a single 1117-line file into focused modules for better maintainability.

 For detailed information about the sorting algorithm and rules, see the documentation at docs/sorting.rst which explains the complete sorting methodology, special method handling, privacy detection, and configuration options.